TrevorWM/TrevorWM/README.md

 <details>
 <summary> <h3> Feb 2, 2023 </h3> </summary>
 <br>
-Started working through the CodeMonkey Beginner Unity tutorial to get a better idea of how to properly layout projects.
+Started working through the big CodeMonkey Unity tutorial he put out recently to get a better idea of how to properly layout projects.
 It's been super helpful so far, and I was able to refactor things in a way where stuff is more loosely coupled and easier to manage.
 Nothing really for visible progress, but I'm feeling better about the project overall with the refactoring I've done.

 Mostly creating events and better splitting code between different scripts in order to keep things easier to read and maintain.
 </details>

 <details>